ballerina-attic/resiliency-timeouts/README.md

 ![alt text](/images/retry_and_timeout.png)

-**Search item on eCommerce stores**: To search and find the details about items, you can use the HTTP GET message that contains item details as query parameters.
+**Search item on eCommerce stores**: To search and find the details about items, you can use an HTTP GET message that contains item details as query parameters.

 The eCommerce backend is not necessarily a Ballerina service and can theoretically be a third-party service that the eCommerve product search service calls to get things done.
 However, for the purposes of setting up this scenario and illustrating it in this guide, these third=party services are also written in Ballerina.